dwf/rescued-scipy-wiki/BaseArray.rst

 #format rst

 **BaseArray** was a proposed base multidimensional array type, ready-to-include in the Python core sometime in the future.
 This page aims at summarizing the various efforts that have gone in this direction.
-The long-term outcome of these is [`http://www.python.org/dev/peps/pep-3118`_ PEP 3118], *Revising the buffer protocol*.
-Note that alot of the text on this page is taken directly from [`http://svn.scipy.org/svn/PEP/PEP_basearray.txt`_ the text description of the PEP].
+The long-term outcome of these is `PEP 3118 <http://www.python.org/dev/peps/pep-3118>`_, *Revising the buffer protocol*.
+Note that alot of the text on this page is taken directly from `the text description of the PEP <http://svn.scipy.org/svn/PEP/PEP_basearray.txt>`_.

 Introduction
 ============